-McDonald’s in Japan limits fries
+McDonald’s in Japan limits orders of fries

 Tokyo — Only small fries with that?
 McDonald’s in Japan is limiting the serving size of fries as stocks run short due to labor disruptions on the U.S. West Coast.